*If you want to start at the BEGINNING of my pregnancy posts, click here!*

 Then, I talked to her about the panoramic genetic test I had heard about from the midwife I had seen ten minutes prior.

-The midwife told me that this test tested for a lot of genetic disorders, but most importantly, you could do it at 10 weeks and you could find out the sex of the baby at the same time.
+Ten minutes prior, my midwife had told me about the Panoramic genetic test.
+She said it tested the baby for a lot of genetic disorders, and she said I could do it at 10 weeks AND find out the sex of my baby at the same time.

 Well, not really.

 Immediately after the midwife told me about it, I texted everyone who ever had a baby and asked if they did genetic testing.